MKme/ResQ/Enclsoure CAD Files/README.md

 Print out the design on paper then trace it on your materil of coice and cut it out.
 Just that easy!

+### TIPS-
-### TIPs- Hand made verision :

-Use DollarTree foam board then just wrap it in packing tape for a super durable enclosure that costs you a dollar.
+- Hand made verision : Use DollarTree foam board then just wrap it in packing tape for a super durable enclosure that costs you a dollar.

+- Modify the Box files yourself- If you want different dimensions simply go to this site: https://en.makercase.com/#/ Enter the dimensions you want and export the .svg for FREE